http://invisible-island.net/ded/

 lists.Some readers ask, did you submit your changes to the RCS developers.

 The answer is, "something like that".
 As I recall it, even before the 4.3 release RCS was said to be GPL.
-Our policy was to stay clear of things that might get the lawyers confused.
+Our policy was to stay clear of things that might get the lawyers confused (in fact, the license switched from BSD to GPL in May 1989).
 A few years later, the company's focus had shifted away from software development.

-Then (this was in 1993), I had more leeway, and emailed the RCS contact address suggesting the changes that I had in mind:
+Then (this was after the DAT project during 1990-1991), I had more leeway, and emailed the RCS contact address suggesting the changes that I had in mind:

 Also, he was only interested in POSIX, uninterested in whether the programs would work on Solaris (which did not, according to Eggert) have POSIX setuid semantics.